MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-settings.md

 ### The Bypass email deduplication tab

 Normally, [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] deduplicates outgoing marketing email messages to ensure that each message is sent just once to each unique email address.
 That means that if more than one contact record in the target segment has the same email address, only one of those contacts will receive the message.
-Duplicate email addresses probably indicate that the same person is represented by two different records in your database (for example, because they registered at different times using two different first-name variants, such as Bob and Robert), so this is the desired behavior.
+Duplicate email addresses probably indicate that the same person is represented by two different records in your database (for example, because they registered at different times using two different first-name variants, such as "Bob" and "Robert"), so this is the desired behavior.

 However, some organizations need to send separate copies of the same email messages to multiple contacts that happen to be using the same email address; in this case, personalized content, such as account details, would probably be different for each recipient.
 If your organization requires this, then set **Bypass email deduplication** to **Yes**.
 Set it to **No** to revert to the standard deduplication behavior.